Chippalrus/GW2-CharacterAPI-PHP-Wrapper/README.md

 - Example of the wrapper used for a plugin: http://chippalrus.ca/Cennette/

 # Description
-This wrapper has a lack of error checking. ༼ ◕д◕ ༽
+This wrapper has a lack of error checking.
+This is bad. ༼ ◕д◕ ༽ I'm a terrible programmer.

 Other wrappers provide a better framework, however, I disliked what was available at the time, so, I made my own.
 My focus was to share my character's Builds/Equipment via a single URL without need of registering account and to display information in a compact manner without needless information. ༼ ◕_◕ ༽